Hazer Commercial Demonstration Plant

 In July 2020, the Hazer Group advised of the final investment decision to proceed with the project and of the appointment of the engineering, procurement and construction (EPC) contractor (the Perth-based Primero Group).

 In June 2022, Hazer announced completion of construction and commissioning activities at the Hazer Commercial Demonstration Plant project with first gas introduced.
-An initial testing phase would provide process data to de-risk start-up of the next phase, the hot commissioning and full operation of the project.
+A first phase of operations testing, using a temporary carbon steel reactor (“cold” reactor), allows trialling of the gas conditioning, solids handling, process control, safety and utilities systems.
+This phase would also deliver initial process data to de-risk the start-up of the second phase of plant operations (‘hot operations’ and full production start-up).

 May 2019: Announcement that the Hazer Group and the Water Corporation had entered into a Memorandum of Understanding to collaborate in principle to explore the development of a 100 tonne per annum hydrogen production plant at the Woodman Point Wastewater Treatment Plant.